-

 R.T.
 Biol (Pending) - Junior Biologist

-Athena is a Junior Biologist with 4 years of both academic and professional experience.
-After completing her diploma in Conservation Biology at NAIT in 2022, she has gone on to work in a variety of fields and sincerely enjoys all things bird, fish, and plant.
-Currently enrolled at the University of Alberta for the fall 2024 semester, she will be working on completing her degree.
-In her free time, she is a Metis artist inspired by Western Canada’s fauna and flora.
+Athena is a Métis Junior Biologist with 6 years of both academic and professional experience.
+Since completing her diploma in Conservation Biology at NAIT, she has gone on to work in both research and the private sector, which has expanded her practical knowledge of various disciplines within conservation ecology.
+Currently studying at the University of Alberta, she is working to complete her degree in the fall of 2026.
+In her free time, she pursues her artistic passions of photography, painting, and beadwork, inspired by Canada’s flora and fauna.

 -